WP-API/WP-API/docs/guides/working-with-posts.md

 them, so the examples will be HTTP requests.
 I recommend reading the cURL manual or using a higher level tool if you don't know how to wrangle cURL.

-The examples also pretend that your JSON base URL (`wp-json.php` in the main WP directory) is located at `/`, which is probably not the case.
-For example, if your base URL is `http://example.com/wp-json.php` and the example request is `GET /posts`, you should should actually send the following:
+The examples also pretend that your JSON base URL (`wp-json` in the main WP directory) is located at `/`, which is probably not the case.
+For example, if your base URL is `http://example.com/wp-json` and the example request is `GET /posts`, you should should actually send the following:

-    GET /wp-json.php/posts HTTP/1.1
+    GET /wp-json/posts HTTP/1.1
     Host: example.com

 Higher level HTTP clients can usually handle this for you.